What is dropshipping? How it works and how to start in the UK

 Key takeaways

-- Dropshipping lets you sell products without holding stock.
-You list items in your online store and a third-party supplier ships them directly to your customer, keeping your upfront costs low.
+- Dropshipping lets you sell products online without holding stock.
+A third-party supplier ships items directly to your customer, keeping upfront costs low and removing the need for warehouse space.

-- The global dropshipping market is booming.
-Valued at $543.53 billion in 2026 (Grand View Research), the model continues to attract new sellers looking for a flexible, low-risk way to start an ecommerce business.
+- The global dropshipping market is valued at $543.53 billion in 2026 (Grand View Research), making it one of the fastest-growing ecommerce models for entrepreneurs looking for a flexible, low-risk way to start selling.

 What is dropshipping?